 If you have been injured while you were shopping or working at Sainsbury’s, it is important to take the necessary steps to gather as much evidence as possible to support your claim.
 This includes:

-- Making a note of what happened – As soon as you get the opportunity, you should make a note of everything that happened.
+Making a note of what happened – As soon as you get the opportunity, you should make a note of everything that happened.
 This will make sure that you do not forget any critical details later down the line.
 Something may not seem important right now, but it could turn out to be vital when building a case.

-- Visiting your doctor – It is important to visit your doctor or take a trip to the local hospital.
+Visiting your doctor – It is important to visit your doctor or take a trip to the local hospital.
 Of course, this is necessary in terms of your health, but it is also important for building a strong case too.
 This is because the medical report that your doctor puts together will be used to determine how much compensation you receive.

-No Win No Fee Personal Injury Claims
+No Win No Fee Sainsbury’s Injury Claims

 One of the main features of our service is the fact that we only offer Sainsbury’s No Win No Fee claims.
 This makes it possible for anyone to launch a personal injury claim, irrespective of his or her current financial situation.
 This is because you only ever need to pay legal fees if your case is successful when it comes to the No Win No Fee payment structure.
 Therefore, if something goes wrong and we do not manage to secure compensation for you, you will not have a huge legal bill to fund.
 In fact, you won’t need to pay a penny

 This gives you a degree of financial protection that simply is not available with other types of claims.
 It also provides a number of knock-on benefits too.
 For example, you can have the peace of mind that your lawyer is working hard for you and doing everything in their power to secure a payout for you.
 Furthermore, you know that we will only ever take on cases that have a genuine chance of success – we won’t waste anyone’s time.
-Sadly, the same cannot be said when it comes to solicitors that charge per hour.
+Sadly, the same cannot be said when it comes to solicitors who charge per hour.
 This is because there is always going to be the worry that they are merely taking on your case in order to take your money.

 Why Choose Us As Your Claims Service For A Personal Injury Claim?

-There may be many personal injury law firms in the UK, but it is important to choose with care.
-You need a company that genuinely cares about you and the horrible situation you have experienced.
-You need lawyers with the expertise and dedication to secure you the maximum possible compensation.
-And, that is why you need us!
 We have worked on many supermarket compensation cases before, from accident at work claims to slip wet floor Sainsbury’s claims, and we have always worked hard to guarantee the highest possible payouts for everyone we have worked with.
-We won’t try and confuse you with complicated legal jargon, nor will we leave you in the dark throughout the claim process.
+Our team won’t confuse you with complicated legal jargon, nor will we leave you in the dark throughout the claim process.
 We will be with you every step of the way to ensure the process goes as smoothly, efficiently, and successfully as possible.

 Call For Free Advice And To Start A Claim